 Watering

 Keep the soil evenly moist.
-Water thoroughly when the soil surface is dry to the touch.
+Water it thoroughly when the soil surface is dry to the touch.
 Increase watering frequency during the flowering period.
 To avoid root rot, never allow the plant to stand in water.

 Temperature